microsoft/openjdk/README.md

 **Q:** Why is the license for this repo MIT as opposed to GPLv2+CE?

-**A:** Because *this* repo doesn't contain actual OpenJDK source code, just issues, discussions and some GitHub Actions.
+**A:** Because *this* repo doesn't contain actual OpenJDK source code.
+We only use this repository for general issues, discussions and possibly GitHub Actions workflows.

 ## Feedback